playcanvas/developer.playcanvas.com/content/en/user-manual/publishing/web/playcanvas-hosting.md

 ![Publish Button][1]

 * This will open up the Publishing dialog.
-Here you can see a list of existing published builds.
-Here you can also set the Primary Build for your project, by clicking on the banner icon on the left of each build.
-This will be the build that users play when they click on the PLAY button in the Dashboard Header.
+Here you can publish a build or download a build for self-hosting.

 ![Publish][2]

-* Click PUBLISH.
+* Click the PUBLISH button next to "Publish on PlayCanvas".

 ![Publish New Build][3]